 One morning, when I was 12, I stood waiting for my school bus at the bottom of the hill where Granalta Circle meets Kemp Lane.
-It was a crisp Maryland morning, still early enough to see the white fog of breath and the light grey sheath of morning dew atop the fields across the street.
-I was alone at the bus stop each morning as I was the oldest kid in the neighborhood (there were only 4 of us), and I usually just stood there fidgeting in my Redskins Starter jacket, pushing my glasses tight up against my face.
+It was a crisp Maryland morning, still early enough to see the white fog of breath and the gray sheath of morning dew across the street.
+I was alone at the bus stop each morning as the oldest kid in the neighborhood (there were only 4 of us), and I usually just stood there fidgeting in my Redskins Starter jacket, pushing my glasses tight up against my face.
 This was the only method for keeping my glasses in place on my fat, flat, Asian face.

 My fat, flat, Asian face.

 I wasn’t aware of any of this at the time, my fatness or flat facedness or Asianness.
 Well, not in a self-conscious way, anyway.
 I knew I was different, but I was just a goofyass kid.
 I had scored some major cool points in 6th grade by writing an original horror story about a family that had their limbs cut off and stuffed into pizza boxes and delivered to their relatives as free pizza (because, hey, who doesn’t love free pizza?).
 Not only was I writing for an audience, I was also performing quite a bit in the classroom.
 I once received a written referral citing my creation of “250 paper missiles and other spitball projectiles positioned in a threatening way to fellow students.”
 Another time I was made to sit out in the hall during science class because I kept pointing to an empty chair next to me and telling my friends to “come shit over here.”
 I once spent an entire math class miming as “Michael Jackson in a Box” from my desk at the back of the room.